Professor James Walker, Clinical Director

 Jimmy is a clinical academic in obstetrics, with particular expertise in patient safety, investigation and clinical governance.
 His main areas of clinical interest are pre-eclampsia, early pregnancy failure, premature labour and delivery.
 Before joining us at HSIB, he was the Obstetric Advisor to the National Patient Safety Agency, Chairman of the Confidential Enquires into Maternal and Child Mortality, and National Professional Advisor (NPA) on Maternity to the Care Quality Commission.
 He brings to HSIB his specialty skills in assessment of patient safety, root cause analysis, incident analysis and service evaluation.
 Jimmy also works extensively for medical charities, as Medical Director of Action on Pre-eclampsia and the Honorary President of Baby Lifeline Training.

-Sandy Lewis, Maternity Programme Director
+Sandy Lewis, Associate Director of the Maternity Programme

 Sandy joined HSIB in March 2017 as a national investigator.
 She moved into the role of Associate Director of Maternity Investigations, and later Maternity Programme Director, after the Secretary of State for Health asked HSIB to carry out the work around maternity safety investigations outlined in the Safer Maternity Care action plan.
 Since then she has successfully overseen the rollout of our maternity investigation programme across 130 NHS trusts in England.
 Sandy has more than 26 years of healthcare experience, in the NHS and Australia.
 She started her career as a healthcare assistant and later qualified as a nurse practitioner.
 The high-risk areas in which she’s worked – including intensive care and theatres, critical care and day surgery – led to an interest in patient safety, quality improvement and patient experience.
 Prior to joining HSIB she held the post of Associate Director of Nursing at West Suffolk NHS Foundation Trust, where she led the development of patient safety policy and processes.
 Sandy holds an MSc in Leadership and Service Innovation.